More than semantics

 Infant Baptism is no baptism

 You will probably be deeply shocked, but objective research will show that infant baptism is a custom which pagans had carried into the Roman Catholic Church 17 centuries ago.
 Constantine the Great (Emperor of Rome) then declared Christianity to be the State Religion.
 Every Roman citizen had to become a “Christian”.
 Paganism was outlawed, pagan temples were shut down, and the pagans were absorbed into the Roman Church.
 And these brought along their pagan views and customs, which soon infiltrated the State Church – the birth of the Roman Catholic Church.
-A little more of this in the paper “Church – part two”.
+A little more of this in the meditation “Church – part two”.

 At the Reformation of the 1500’s, Protestants (followers of Martin Luther) took over this custom from the Roman Catholic Church without changing it, and later developed doctrines to justify it.
 These doctrines are among those which are today known as “Covenant Theology”.
 Even before 1611 King James wanted the Bible translated into English “without embarrassing the head of the Roman Catholic church” (See “Church part 2”) who was… the king [or the Pope, depending who won the power struggle).
 Hence, Baptizo in Greek was opted to be transliterated to “Baptize” to retain the practice already in use [by sounding right]; and so was not translated into the original meaning of being submersed.
 Thus, babies have never truly been baptized.
 They have been subjected to a pagan ritual without their consent.